Osorkon21/Bossfall/Bossfall ReadMe.txt

     QUESTING:

+        - A Bossfall mini-tutorial quest activates when starting a new game.

         - If the Display Enemy Level setting is on, activating quest enemies in Info mode will display their level and name at greatly increased distances.
 The activation limit is twice as far as vanilla's standard enemy activation distance.